MQU-MACS/website/content/about/_index.md

 title: About
 ---

-## Macquarie Association of Computing Students
+## Macquarie Association of Computing Students Test

 MACS is a student run association founded in 2017 by computing students, for computing students.